Skip to main content

 Step 5.
 Verify service access

-Access the registered Public IP in your browser to verify the service.
-If connected successfully, you will see the "KakaoCloud Library" service screen.
+Access the registered public IP in your browser to verify the service.
+If successfully connected, you will see the "KakaoCloud Library" service screen.